Technology

 The internet of things (IoT) is a network of devices.
 Essentially, any device can be networked and thus, become part of the IoT – from a home alarm to a car to a light bulb.
 Devices that may otherwise be regarded as dumb are bestowed with a certain level of digital intelligence.
 Communication in real time is enabled without the need for direct human involvement, resulting in a merging of physical objects with the digital world.

-According to Nabto, which provides peer-to-peer (P2P) based platform to IoT devices, “IoT devices are pivotal to the next industrial revolution, as they can increase efficiency at every level of the supply chain.
+According to Nabto, which provides a peer-to-peer (P2P) based platform to IoT devices, “IoT devices are pivotal to the next industrial revolution, as they can increase efficiency at every level of the supply chain.
 Whether providing real-time data on factory equipment to avoid malfunctions or transmitting data from client products directly back to the factory shop floor, IoT is providing a host of exciting opportunities for leading manufacturers.”

 Startups Bringing IoT to Home Insurance